tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ## Layer One: Countries and Resources

-**Countries with a higher GDP and larger population size have lower percentages of premature deaths caused by indoor pollution from bio fuels.**
+**Countries with a higher GDP and larger population size have lower percentages of premature deaths caused by indoor pollution from bio fuels. significant differences in the percentage of premature deaths caused by indoor pollution from bio fuels across regions, even after controlling for GDP, population size, and other relevant factors will also play a significant role.**

 -   higher GDP may be associated with greater access to alternative fuels and cleaner cooking technologies, which can reduce indoor pollution levels.
 Although it is possible population size may have a positive correlation to premature deaths from indoor pollution, this study aims to show that, assuming GDP is above the average global (13,000 \$USD) this should represent economic growth, and a reduction in percent premature deaths from IAP.
 -   This hypothesis assumes that countries with higher GDP and larger population size may have more resources and infrastructure to invest in clean cooking and heating technologies, leading to lower levels of indoor pollution and related premature deaths.
     -   To reduce the impact of neglecting this variable, it may be useful to run an analysis specifically determining the significance of the relationship between percent deaths and year, or alternatively reduce the number of years being considered.

-**Null Hypothesis:**

-## Layer Two: Regional Differences

-**There are significant differences in the percentage of premature deaths caused by indoor pollution from bio fuels across regions, even after controlling for GDP, population size, and other relevant factors.**

 -   This hypothesis assumes that regional factors such as cultural norms, access to alternative fuels, and air quality regulations may impact indoor pollution levels and related premature deaths, and that these factors may differ between regions even after controlling for other variables
 -   If this hypothesis proves a strong correlation between countries in different climate regions for a single year, it may be useful to extrapolate this comparison over the 30 year time span. if no correlation is found, it may not be worth further consideration.
 -   Temperate regions are more likely to invest in indoor heating which often involved the use of bio fuels like wood stoves.
-Poor ventilation is also likely to be a component that will play a role in temperate regions being associated with greater % deaths by IAP.
+Poor ventilation is also likely to be a component that will play a role in temperate regions being associated with greater % deaths by IAP. it is possible that analysis into exposure levels based on regions and even determine if years after a cold winter will reflect higher rates of exposure-related premature deaths.

 **Null Hypothesis:**

-# Hypothesis 1 Test: **Countries and Resources**
+# Hypothesis Testing: **Countries and Resource**

 ::: {.cell}